kamenco/spectra/README.md

 - CSS3, Bootstrap: Bootstrap container class provides a responsive fixed-width container.
- The row class is used to create a horizontal group of columns.Justify-content-center: This class centers the content horizontally within the row. col-sm-8: sets the width of the content to 8 columns out of a 12-column grid on small and larger devices, and you can adjust it as needed. btn-block used to buttons for full-width styling. button classes to btn-primary and btn-danger for better visual distinction.
+ The row class is used to create a horizontal group of columns.

  Responsive web design is used to resize, and shrink, the content to make it look good on any screen.
 Box sizing border box was used to  padding and border of element's total width and height.
 Media query with breakpoint of 420px was used for the responsiveness of the page.
 Hover css was used on the nav bar onclicking the login, and also onclicking the buttons in the nav panel.

-- JavaScript.
-Used to provide functionality to my website.
-Event listener used is to handle form submission and send the form data using EmailJS.
-Included the EmailJS SDK script in the contact.html file.
-Javascript was used to embed the google map.
-JavaScript function confirmDelete was used for the defensive design of the delete task. confirmDelete function is used from base.htm  confirmDeleteRecipe and confirmDeleteTask functions are defined and utilized within individual HTML templates.Onsubmit attribute in the delete form calls confirmDelete(event), which asks for confirmation before submitting the delete form.
-By clearly defining separate routes and ensuring the JavaScript functions are scoped to specific pages, I avoid collisions between the delete actions on different pages.
-This approach helps to ensure that both the delete functionality for recipes and tasks work independently without interfering with each other.
+- JavaScript and Stripe technologies are used.
+JavaScript code integrates Stripe payments in the checkou.html The stripe function initialazes the stripe object using the stripe public key.
+JavaScript code creates elements and card input using Stripe's predefined style and functionality and attaches the card input to the HTML element.
+Submit event listener prevents the default form submission behaviour(using event.preventDefault()), allowng the code to handle the payment asynchronously.
+JavaScript validates the required fields and if any fields are empty displays an error message.
+Client's secret is used to confirm the payment, and handles the payment by displaying an error message or success.html page.

 - Python3, Datetime, Django libraries are imported in the main python file, settings.py and also in views.py and models.py.
-SQLAlchemy is installed, PostgreSql is used for the menu database.
-Database models are defined for Cathegories and tasks.
+Whitenoise is installed, PostgreSql is used for the menu database.
+Database models are defined for Order and Graphic Order.
+Graphic order is an order for design in a database.Django database models are imported with clsses nd fields.
+User Model is imported from Django build-in authentication system to associate graphic orders with specific users.
+This model tracks orders for graphic designs, linking them to specific users.
+This model will be used to store, retrieve, and manage graphic order data in the Django application.
-The delete_task, add_task, update_task routes are used to correctly handle POST requests to delete, update and add a task and redirect back to the tasks list.
-Used url_for function to correctly points to the Django routes.
-Delete_task, update-task, and add_task routes accept the correct HTTP methods (GET, POST).
-Ensured Unique URLs for Delete Actions.
-Making sure the URLs for the delete actions in both update_menu.html and update_task.html are distinct.
-Handling POST Requests: The update_menu function is updated to load recipes at the beginning.
-If the request is a POST request and the form contains 'add', it adds the new recipe.
-If the form contains 'delete', it deletes the selected recipe and writes the updated list back to the database.
+The Order model is used for managing and tracking user orders, providing all necessary fields for basic order information.
+This model links each order to a specific user using foreign key to the user model.

 - Github - The cloud based service for hosting repositories for over 73 million developers
 - Git - Used to add, commit and push my changes to the server and to create a repository with the help of The Code Institute template.
 - Favicon.io - Used to source my favicon icons for my website.
 - Google Fonts - Used to source different fonts in my css file.
 Google font were used Roboto.
-- CoralDraw was used to illustrate this page with the flow chart's logic.
+- CoralDraw was used to create the mockup social medi product page.
 - This page was made with Visual Studio Code on gitpod.io, and for deploying the pages the git add . git commit and git push commands were used.
 - Gitpod.io was used to work on the project.
 - Heroku was used to deploy my site.
-- Cloudinary was used to store the dynamic uploaded pictures.
+- AWS S3 was used to store the dynamic uploaded pictures.
-- Whitenoise is used to handle tha static and pictures.
+- Whitenoise is used to handle tha static files and pictures.

 ---

 ## [Website Features](#website-features)

-- View the menu with various recepies.
-- Make reservations through a contact form.
+- The user is able to view the products with price and product information.
+- The user will be able to log in and view his/her profile page.
+The logged in users will be able to place an order and make online payments.
 - Login and manage the menu (add, update, delete recipes).
-- Task management functionality including adding, updating, and deleting tasks.
+- Task management functionality includs login as superuser, viewing all orders and uploading the ready files.
-- Send email for reservations

 ---